 National Trossachs Park, Luss, Loch Lomond, Arrochar Alps, Inveraray, Kilmartin Glen and Oban

 Departing from the historical seaside town of Largs, (famous for the Battle of Largs 1263 when the last pitched battle between the Vikings and Scots took place), we travel north to the tantalising Trossachs National Park.

-Our next destination is the charming Highland town Inveraray.
-This popular tourist town, lies on the western shores of the glistening sea Loch Fyne, famous for its delicious Oysters and delicious seafood.
+Our next destination is the charming Highland town of Inveraray.
+This popular tourist town lies on the western shores of the glistening sea Loch Fyne, famous for its delicious Oysters and delicious seafood.

-You may wish to opt to visit the neo gothic Inveraray Castle, the ancestral home of the Duke of Argyll, (Chieftan of the powerful Clan Campbell).
-Alternatively, you can enjoy exploring Inveraray Jail, a living nineteenth century prison which has some gruesome exhibits on display.
-Interestingly, many convicts were held here in the eighteenth and nineteenth century, before being shipped off overseas to Australia, New South Wales and Tasmania, many dying en route before they reached their destination.
+You may wish to opt to visit the neo-gothic Inveraray Castle, the ancestral home of the Duke of Argyll, (Chieftan of the powerful Clan Campbell).
+Alternatively, you can enjoy exploring Inveraray Jail, a living nineteenth-century prison which has some gruesome exhibits on display.
+Interestingly, many convicts were held here in the eighteenth and nineteenth centuries, before being shipped off overseas to Australia, New South Wales and Tasmania, many dying en route before they reached their destination.

 Why not indulge in some local Scottish cuisine in a traditional inn, or meander through the whitewashed Georgian streets, and browse some of the local shops.

 Departing from Inveraray, we continue our fantastic 5-day Scotland Tour, travelling north to Loch Awe in Argyll and Bute.
 Loch Awe is the longest freshwater loch in Scotland at over 25 miles long, and is a fantastic location to snap some stunning photographs of the fifteenth-century Kilchurn Castle, which was home to the Campbells of Glenorchy.